 Capistrano Beach Park, better known as Capo Beach, is one of my favorite Orange County beaches – not for swimming – but just to pull into the parking lot, pile out, and be in the sand right away.
 It’s often foggy in the morning.
 It neighbors Doheny State Beach and boasts brilliant sunset views.
 You’ll be able to spot San Clemente Pier and Dana Point Harbor from the beach.

-Location: On Pacific Coast Highway (PCH) near Doheny Beach.
+How to Get to Capistrano Beach Park: On Pacific Coast Highway (PCH) near Doheny Beach.
 I usually take the Beach Cities exit from Interstate 5 and exit at the first right – to Doheny Park Road/El Camino Real.
 Turn left toward the beach from the exit ramp.
 You’ll drive under PCH and parallel the beach until you hit Palisades Drive where you turn right, crossing the railroad tracks into the parking lot.
 MAP to Capistrano Beach Park

 - This is more of a sunset and hanging out beach for us rather than a swim beach.
 Water quality is sometimes sketchy since it’s down the coast from the San Juan Creek outlet into the ocean.